dlchamp/Helply/README.md

 ## Contributing
-ALl contributions are welcome.
+All contributions are welcome.
 Feel free to open an issue or submit a pull request if you'd like to see something added.
 Contribution guidelines coming soon™